My Design Experience

 This job gave me a great insight into flat-bed / screen printing & how to produce artwork for this printing process.

-- Internet technology – Cysco Systems, HTML, ASP, SQL & web design.
+- Internet Technology : Cysco Systems, HTML, ASP, SQL & CSS.

-- Design process – brain storming, story boards, printing technology & typography.
+- Design Process : Brain storming, story board usage, printing technology & typography.

-- Technical illustration – isometric, perspective, orthographic & planometric.
+- Technical Illustration : Isometric, perspective, orthographic & planometric drawing techniques.

-- Art & Design – life drawing, clay modelling, painting & art history (movements from 19th Century onwards).
+- Art & Design : Life drawing, clay modelling, painting & art history (movements from 19th Century onwards).